-First off, as a long-time fan of visual-kei rock, it is a relief as well as a delight that we are back to having an active visual-kei band in the 2D music industry (on male seiyuu side).
+First off, as a long-time fan of visual-kei rock, it is a relief as well as a delight that we are back to having an active visual-kei band in the 2D music industry (on the male seiyuu side).

-OSIRIS have been on and off – more away than actually actively releasing music – and FlyME Project’s MEDICODE and DRINK ME are nowhere to be found since 2017 which is odd, to say the least.
+OSIRIS has been on and off – more away than actually actively releasing music – and FlyME Project’s MEDICODE and DRINK ME are nowhere to be found since 2017 which is odd, to say the least.